scupit/gcmake-rust/docs/cmake_data_config/properties/output.md

 Sets the output's entry point.

-Entry files are specified relative to the project's directory.
+Entry files are specified as **filenames only** (not full paths) in the configuration.
+The system automatically resolves these filenames to the correct directories based on the output type:

+- **Executable entry files** are resolved from and must be placed in `src/FULL_INCLUDE_PREFIX/`
+- **Library entry files** are resolved from and must be placed in `include/FULL_INCLUDE_PREFIX/`

 An **Executable** entry file must be a source file (*.c* or *.cpp*), while any **library** entry file must be a header (*.h* or *.hpp*).